The Science of Raman Spectrometer Design

 Monochromatic light, usually from a laser, is used to illuminate a sample.
 Inelastic or Raman scattering occurs when a photon interacts with functional groups of the sample molecules and is wavelength shifted either up or down.
 The majority of energy shifted photons are to a lower energy state that corresponds to the vibrational energy mode of the functional group that caused the shift in the first place.

-The Raman spectrometer is an optical instrument for measuring the intensity of light relative to Raman shift from the wavelength of the exciting laser, usually expressed in wavenumbers.
+The Raman spectrometer is for measuring the intensity of light relative to Raman shift from the wavelength of the exciting laser, a value usually expressed in wavenumbers.
 Scattered light is collected from the sample and enters the device through the aperture (yellow line) and is separated into its component wavelengths by a holographic grating.
 The separated light is then focused onto a CCD array detector where the intensity of each wavelength is then measured by a pixel of the array.
 The CCD is then read-off to a computer and the result is a spectrum which displays the intensity scattered light as a function of wavenumbers from the exciting laser line.